 The Tuileries Garden

-Lodgis Tip: This has recently become one of the the most popular spots in the capital for Pokemon hunting.
-Along the paths here you’ll come across lots of trainers searching for the rarest pokemons!
+This has recently become one of the the most popular spots in the capital for Pokemon hunting.
+Along the paths here you'll come across lots of trainers searching for the rarest Pokemon!

 The Musée de l’Orangerie

 This museum is located in the Tuileries Garden and is home to the works of impressionist and post-impressionist painters, including Claude Monet, Henri Matisse, Pablo Picasso and Henri Rousseau, to name just a few.

 This building was originally used to shelter the Tuileries Garden’s orange trees in the winter, before they were moved to the Louvre palace in the early 20th Century.

 The Jeu de Paume arts center is also situated in the Tuileries Garden, near the Place de la Concorde.
 Historically, this building had several real tennis courts before it became a museum of modern and contemporary art.
 Today it is dedicated to photography, art house cinema and new technologies.

 One of the largest and most beautiful museums in the world, the Louvre stretches over 60,000m² and houses 460,000 works of art.
 It’s the best known and most popular museums in the world with no fewer than 8.5 million visitors each year.

 The Louvre has a long history: formerly the residence of the French kings, it was rapidly transformed into a museum following the French Revolution.
 Just a few hundred works were displayed there before the museum began expanding its collection year by year.

 Today you’ll find precious and unusual treasures there, including works from the Middle-Ages, the Egyptians, the Greeks and the Romans, graphic art and Islamic art.
 The Louvre has also succeeded in tastefully combining its history with modern architecture, as illustrated by the addition of its famous glass pyramid that sits in the central courtyard.